Comic Strip Yappy

 Diane, I don’t remember all these cartoons.

-each other from the nineties (in particular).
+me during the nineties (in particular).
+Was

-Worth AND Apartment 3-G?
-The latter,
+AND Apartment 3-G?
+The latter, what

-whatever the case, seems hilarious,
+ever the case, seems hilarious, looks

-to me (now - I certainly did not get
+me (now - I certainly did not get

 them at the time).
 Also, The Far Side